 protected: virtual void OnPointerEntered(PointerRoutedEventArgs ^ e) = OnPointerEntered;

-virtual void OnPointerEntered(PointerRoutedEventArgs const & e);
+void OnPointerEntered(PointerRoutedEventArgs const& e);

 protected virtual void OnPointerEntered(PointerRoutedEventArgs e);

 Event data for the event.

 For Windows 8, generally the PointerEntered event won't fire if the onscreen cursor (or stylus or touchpoint) did not actually move.
 For example, PointerEntered doesn't fire if the mouse and its onscreen cursor remains stationary, and an object with a PointerEntered handler has its position translated or otherwise adjusted to move underneath the onscreen cursor.
 Or, PointerEntered doesn't fire if an element like a popup or flyout disappears and the pointer is now over a new element (but pointer hasn't moved yet).
 Related to this is the PointerExited behavior.
 For example, if a popup is dismissed programmatically, it won't fire PointerExited if the pointer didn't move as the cause of dismissing it.
 You would still get a PointerEntered event if the pointer moves while over the newly revealed element, but that's up to the user whether that will happen, and it happens at the time of movement, not the moment of dismissal.
 In short, trying to use the last element that fired PointerEntered for pointer state determination in the app UI isn't comprehensive in Windows 8, and there are many scenarios where PointerEntered and PointerExited won't pair up.
 This impacts the visual states for controls that use PointerEntered and PointerExited as triggers also.